 Smart Pointers in C++ manage their dynamic memory by objects on the stack.

 Stack allocation is also called memory discard.
-The key idea of stack allocation is that the objects are created in a temporary scope and are immediately freed if the objects go out of scope.
+The critical idea of stack allocation is that the objects are created in a temporary scope and are immediately freed if the objects go out of scope.
 Therefore, the C++ runtime takes care of the lifetime of the objects.
-Scope are typically areas like functions, objects, or loops.
+The scope is typically areas like functions, objects, or loops.
 But you can also create artificial scopes with curly braces.

-A very beautiful example for stack allocation is the smart pointers std::unique_ptr and std::shared_ptr.
-Both are created on the stack in order to take care of objects that are created on the heap.
+A beautiful example of stack allocation is the smart pointers std::unique_ptr and std::shared_ptr.
+Both are created on the stack to care for objects created on the heap.

 But what are the benefits of stack allocation?
-At first, memory management is as easy as possible because the C++ runtime manages it automatically.
-In addition, the timing behavior of memory allocation on the stack is totally deterministic.
+At first, memory management is easy because the C++ runtime manages it automatically.
+In addition, the timing behavior of memory allocation on the stack is deterministic.
 But there is a big disadvantage.
-On one hand, the stack is smaller than the heap; on the other hand, the objects should often outlive their scope and C++ supports no dynamic memory allocation on the stack.
+On the one hand, the stack is smaller than the heap; on the other hand, the objects should often outlive their scope, and C++ supports no dynamic memory allocation on the stack.

-Most of the time static allocation is called fixed allocation.
-The key idea is that at runtime required memory will be requested at the start time and released at the shutdown time of the program.
-The general assumption is here that you can precalculate the memory requirements at runtime.
+Most of the time, static allocation is called fixed allocation.
+The key idea is that at runtime, required memory will be requested at the start time and released at the shutdown time of the program.
+The general assumption is that you can precalculate the memory requirements at runtime.